This post may contain affiliate links, view our disclosure policy.

 - 1 can (15 oz) pure pumpkin

 - 1 teaspoon vanilla extract

-Heat oven to 375° and place 12 paper liners into each well of a 12-cup standard sized muffin baking pan.
+- Heat oven to 375° F and place 12 paper liners into each well of a 12-cup standard sized muffin baking pan.
 Set aside.

-Cook for 20-22 minutes.
+- Bake the muffins for 20-22 minutes.
 The tops will be nicely puffy and domed and they should look done.
 When you touch the top lightly it should spring back up.
 You can also use a toothpick, inserted into the middle of a muffin, to ensure they are cooked thoroughly.

 - Let the muffins cool in the pan for at least 15 minutes before transferring to a cooling rack or serving plate.